armosec/kubecop/demo/README.md

 1. Install KubeCop.
 2. Deploy a sample web application and attack it.
 3. Deploy fileless malware.
+4. Deploy a container with malicious image that contains malwares.
-4. See how KubeCop detects the attacks.
+5. See how KubeCop detects the attacks.

 With this demo you will be able to see how KubeCop works and how it can be used to detect and prevent attacks.
 To learn more about KubeCop, see [here](../README.md).